GLOBAL MARKETS-World stocks ease further from highs, oil dips on COVID-19 count

 * Oil down, dollar up slightly; Fed action eyed

-LONDON/SYDNEY, Nov 19 (Reuters) - World stocks eased for the third day in a row and oil fell on Thursday tracking overnight weakness in Asia and Wall Street as widening COVID-19 restrictions weighed on market sentiment.
+LONDON, Nov 19 (Reuters) - World stocks eased for the third day in a row and oil fell on Thursday, tracking weakness in Asia and on Wall Street as widening COVID-19 restrictions weighed on market sentiment.

-Positive news about potential vaccines had helped push the MSCI World Index to a record high earlier in the week, only to see investors pull back as a host of countries announced record infection rates and tougher lockdowns.
+Positive news about potential vaccines had helped push the MSCI World Index to a record high earlier in the week, only for investors to pull back as a host of countries announced record infection rates and tougher lockdowns.

-At 0844 GMT, the broad gauge of global equities was trading down 0.3% while Europe’s major indexes were down around 0.7%.
-Oil prices also eased as virus restrictions crimped demand expectations.
+At 1053 GMT, the broad gauge of global equities was trading down 0.4% while Europe’s major indexes were down 0.8%-1%.
+Oil prices also fell 1-1.6% as virus restrictions crimped demand expectations.

-The weaker sentiment was triggered by a late U.S. sell-off overnight that had seen the S&P 500 close down 1.1%; weighed by news COVID-19 deaths in the world’s biggest economy had passed 250,000, underpinning a host of lockdowns.
+The weaker sentiment was triggered by a late U.S. sell-off that saw the S&P 500 close down 1.1% following news that COVID-19 deaths in the world’s biggest economy had passed 250,000, underpinning a host of lockdowns.

-Similarly sombre news in Japan, where a record number of cases and a rise in Tokyo’s pandemic alert level sent the Nikkei down 0.4%.
-MSCI’s broadest index of Asia-Pacific shares outside Japan fell 0.5%.
+Similarly sombre news in Japan, which saw a record number of cases and a rise in Tokyo’s pandemic alert level, sent the Nikkei down 0.4%.
+MSCI’s broadest index of Asia-Pacific shares outside Japan fell 0.8%.

-“The biggest question in the markets right now is whether the headlines of renewed school closures, lockdowns and social restrictions is enough to derail vaccine positives and the fact that COVID survival rates are climbing along with the hospitalisation and infection rates,” said a London-based trader.
+“The markets probably overshot the vaccine news and are probably just retreating slightly now because case numbers are going up,” said Gavin Rochussen, chief executive of UK-based asset manager Polar Capital.

+“The vaccine will take time to be delivered, to be administered and so on, and I think what’s happening is markets are realising that ... it’s not just the silver bullet, it will take time.”

 The positive vaccine news had continued yesterday after Pfizer said its COVID-19 vaccine was 95% effective and it would apply for emergency U.S. authorization within days, following a similar recent report from Moderna.

-Looking ahead, Wall Street futures point to a steady open, with all eyes on the Federal Reserve for further signs it could step in with fresh monetary stimulus - something two officials nodded to on Wednesday. .
+Wall Street futures suggested more to come, down 0.3%, with all eyes on the U.S. Federal Reserve for signs it could step in with fresh monetary stimulus -- something two officials nodded to on Wednesday..

 Investors will also await U.S. jobs data at 1330 GMT.